Danny Hearn – Deeply Human Design Ltd

 The problem to solve

-How can heat networks become compliant with new policy and regulations?
+How can Ofgem create a registration journey and outreach plan that heat networks of all sizes and setups can engage with and understand to become compliant with new policy and regulations?

 Co-created assumptions & research goals